Joao-Marcionilo/finances/docs/index.md

 # Finances

-Package with CRUD using SQL Server and a FastAPI local server for testing it
+Package with CRUD operations using SQL Server and a FastAPI local server for testing it

 ## Installation